eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/GO_LIVE.md

 Create a separate production configuration, replace every demo endpoint and certificate, perform a MASVS-aligned assessment, add runtime hardening, and run a formal release process.

+## Out Of Scope

+This guide focuses on taking the Android reference wallet application to a production-ready mobile deployment posture.
+It does not define every backend, governance, or product decision around a national wallet ecosystem.

+The following items are out of scope and must be designed, implemented, assessed, and approved by the Member State or wallet provider:

+* Enrollment and identity proofing flows before PID issuance.
+* Selfie capture, video capture, liveness detection, document scanning, face matching, registry lookup, or any equivalent national onboarding process.
+* The integration contract between the wallet app, the issuer, and any identity-proofing or population-register backend.
+* Legal certification, accreditation, conformity assessment, supervisory approval, and governance decisions.
+* Full production implementation of issuer, verifier, wallet-provider, QTSP, or status-list backend services.
+* Non-Android form factors such as web wallets, browser extensions, desktop apps, kiosk apps, or iOS applications.
+* Migration from an existing national wallet product unless the implementer designs and tests that migration explicitly.

+If the Member State requires selfie, video, remote identity proofing, in-person proofing, national eID login, or another enrollment method, integrate that flow through the Member State onboarding and issuer architecture.
+The app must only receive the production credential offer, authorization redirect, or issuer-specific entry point after the enrollment policy has been satisfied.

 ## Go-Live Checklist

 Use this checklist before the first production release.